The Voice of Finland season 2: Overview

 The series consists of three phases: a blind audition, a battle phase, and live performance shows.
 Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process where the coaches cannot see, but only hear the auditioner.
-Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.
+Each judge has the length of the auditioner's performance (about one minute) to decide if they want that singer on their team; if two or more judges want the same singer (as happens frequently), the singer has the final choice of coach.

 Each team of contestants is mentored and developed by its respective coach.
 In the second stage, called the battle phase, coaches have two of their team members battle against each other directly by singing the same song together, with the coach choosing which team member to advance from each of four individual "battles" into the first live round.

 In the final phase, the remaining contestants (Final 24) compete against each other in live broadcasts.
 Within the first live round, the surviving six acts from each team again compete head-to-head, with public votes determining one of two acts from each team that will advance to the final eight, while the coach chooses which of the remaining acts comprises the other performer remaining on the team.
 The television audience and the coaches have equal say 50/50 in deciding who moves on to the semi-final.
 In the semi-final the results are based on a mix of public vote, Spotify listening and Ruutu.fi viewing of the previous week's performances, and voting of coaches.
 Each carries equal weight of 100 points for a total of 300 points.
 With one team member remaining for each coach, the (final 4) contestants compete against each other in the finale with the outcome decided by Spotify/Ruutu.fi vote and public vote, both with equal weight of 100 points for a total of 200 points.

 All finalists will release a single and the winner will receive a record deal with Universal.
 In addition, the winner gets an Opel Mokka at his/her disposal for one year.